DeepikaChinnasamy/Github/README.md

 # Git & Github
+### Git:
-### git: an open source, distributed version-control system
+an open source, distributed version-control system
 ### GitHub:  a platform for hosting and collaborating on Git repositories
 ### commit: a Git object, a snapshot of your entire repository compressed into a SHA
 ### branch: a lightweight movable pointer to a commit